 Let callers identify themselvesfirst if their number is not displayed on your mobile phone.
 Consider rejecting calls with an unrecognisable number or withheld number.

-If, after following these general precautions, the phone rings again, don't say anything when you answer it.
+If, after following these general precautions, the phone rings again then don't say anything when you answer.
 A genuine caller will speak first.

 Don't talk to malicious callers and don't reply to unfamiliar text messages.

 You should put the mobile phone down calmly and ignore it for a few minutes before ending the call or switching it off.
 This can often deter the caller particularly when they realise they're wasting their time and money.

 Some people may randomly send text messages to get a response from you.
 Don't reply to the message if you don't know the number who has sent the message.